-Ethiopia: Abiy names cabinet as pressure from US, EU mounts | DW | 06.10.2021
+Ethiopia: Abiy names Cabinet as pressure from US, EU mounts | DW | 06.10.2021

 The United States has also threatened sanctions if humanitarian access to Tigray isn't granted soon.

-Horn of Africa analyst Cameron Hudson believes Abiy will remain defiant even in the face of further international pressure.
+Hudson believes that Abiy will remain defiant even in the face of further international pressure.

-As he points out, Ethiopia enjoys the support of permanent UN Security Council members China and Russia, who have both made clear that they see the Tigray conflict as an internal affair for Ethiopia.
+Ethiopia enjoys the support of permanent UN Security Council members China and Russia, who have both made clear that they see the Tigray conflict as an internal affair for Ethiopia, Hudson said.

-On top of this, despite "the threat of really comprehensive and biting US sanctions hanging over him," Abiy expelled the UN officials in what "many Security Council members are calling the most brazen act of defiance against the UN in decades," Hudson told DW.
+On top of this, Hudson said, despite "the threat of really comprehensive and biting US sanctions hanging over him," Abiy expelled the UN officials in what "many Security Council members are calling the most brazen act of defiance against the UN in decades."

-"If that's how he responds in the face of all of this pressure, all of this criticism, the threat of sanctions, … then it's hard to imagine that further threats are going to do much," he said.
+"If that's how he responds in the face of all of this pressure, all of this criticism, the threat of sanctions ... then it's hard to imagine that further threats are going to do much," Hudson said.